genovese/frplib/src/frplib/data/playground-help/statistic-factories.md

             giving the new positions, e.g., `Permute(3, 2, 1)` puts the 3rd component first,
             and the first component third.  (more features are coming soon to this)

++ `Append` :: Creates a statistic that appends one or more values to its input tuple.

++ `Prepend` :: Creates a statistic that prepends one or more values to its input tuple.

 ## Sub-topics